Donegal International Rally: 2019

-2020 event
+2020

-On 12 March all motorsports events were postponed in the light of the coronavirus pandemic.
-On 20 March, Motorsport Ireland issued a statement that all motorsport events are suspended until 1 June 2020.
-On 28 April the Tarmac Rally Organisers' Association (TROA) announced that the 2020 Irish Tarmac Rally Championship is cancelled.
-There were hopes that the event could still go ahead anyway, as non-counting round of the ITRC.
+On 12 March, all motorsports events were postponed due to the coronavirus pandemic.
+On 20 March, Motorsport Ireland issued a statement that all motorsport events were suspended until 1 June.
+On 28 April, the Tarmac Rally Organisers' Association (TROA) announced that the 2020 Irish Tarmac Rally Championship was cancelled.
+There were hopes that the event could still go ahead anyway, as a non-counting round of the Irish Tarmac Rally Championship.

-Shortly after Motorsport Ireland announcement messages on Facebook started circulating that the Donegal Rally is cancelled.
-Other sources claimed that it has been postponed.
-Donegal Motor Club stepped in to correct the rumours that the event is not cancelled, and if permitted, will go ahead as planned on 19–21 June.
-However, after the government released a road map on easing the COVID-19 restrictions on 6 May, Motorsport Ireland released a statement same day that in line with Phase 4 of this road map the suspension of all motor sports events is extended until the 20 July 2020.
-Rally events fall under Phase 5 of the guidelines and will not be considered until after the 10 August 2020.
+Shortly after the Motorsport Ireland announcement, messages on Facebook circulated that the Donegal Rally was cancelled.
+Other sources claimed that it had been postponed.
+Donegal Motor Club stepped in to correct the rumours that the event was not cancelled, and if permitted, would go ahead as planned on 19–21 June.
+However, after the government released a roadmap on easing the COVID-19 restrictions on 6 May, Motorsport Ireland released a statement the same day that, in line with Phase 4 of this roadmap, the suspension of all motor sports events was extended until the 20 July.
+Rally events fall under Phase 5 of the guidelines and would not be considered until after 10 August.
 The restrictions continued into 2021.

-2021 event
+2021

-As the country remained subject to restrictions aimed at controlling the ongoing COVID-19 pandemic, the TROA made an announcement on 3 February 2021 to cancel the 2021 Championship.
-As the vaccinations were progressing, at the end of May Motorsport Ireland announced that motorsports events can resume from 7 June, subject to local restrictions.
-Remaining restrictions made impossible for Donegal International Rally to take place.
-Instead, a virtual Donegal Rally was held on the traditional days of the event - series of virtual interviews, videos of past rallies, and social media posts.
+As the country remained subject to restrictions aimed at controlling the COVID-19 pandemic, the TROA made an announcement on 3 February 2021 to cancel the 2021 Championship.
+As vaccinations were progressing, at the end of May, Motorsport Ireland announced that motorsports events could resume from 7 June, subject to local restrictions.
+Remaining restrictions made it impossible for the Donegal International Rally to take place.
+Instead, a virtual Donegal Rally was held on the traditional days of the event – a series of virtual interviews, videos of past rallies, and social media posts.

-2022 event
+2022

 This year's event consisted of 301 kilometres over 20 stages.
 It was a counting round of the Irish Tarmac Rally Championship and the Celtic Rally Trophy.
-The starting grid was capped at maximum of 160 competitors, plus 25 historic and 25 junior competitors.
-The starting fee was EUR 1600.
+The starting grid was capped at a maximum of 160 competitors, plus 25 historic and 25 junior competitors.
+The starting fee was €1,600.
 The event was labelled as the biggest rally of the year in Ireland.
 An incident occurred where a 62-year-old man was arrested after damaging one of the competitor cars by cutting wires and the fuel lines.